Monikakuti/MiniProjects/README.md

-🎯 Guessing Game (Python Mini Project)
-Welcome to the Guessing Game – a fun and simple Python-based mini project where the player tries to guess a randomly generated number within a limited number of attempts.
-Great for beginners learning about loops, conditionals, and basic input/output in Python!

-💡 Features
-Random number generation

-User input validation

-Hints for higher or lower guesses

-Limited number of attempts

-Clean and beginner-friendly code
+🧩 Mini Projects
+This section contains a collection of small-scale projects created for learning, experimentation, and quick prototyping.
+Each mini project focuses on a specific concept, tool, or problem-solving approach.

+📌 What's Inside
+Independent, self-contained projects

+Simple structure, easy to understand

+Great for beginners and quick demos

+Each project has its own folder and (usually) a short README or inline comments

+🎯 Purpose
+These mini projects are intended to:

+Practice and reinforce new skills

+Explore tools, libraries, or frameworks

+Build a habit of experimenting with ideas

+Share small, focused code samples